 The common cold is one of the most frequent illnesses in the United States.
 Although most colds are mild and resolve within a short time period, colds cost billions of dollars per year, mostly due to lost time at work and school.

 This article discusses the common cold in adults.
 Colds in children are discussed separately.
 (See "Patient information: The common cold in children (Beyond the Basics)".)

 COMMON COLD CAUSES

-The common cold is a group of symptoms caused by one of a large number of viruses.
+The common cold is caused by a large number of viruses.
 It is not a specific disease but rather a group of illnesses with similar symptoms.
-Rhinoviruses cause the greatest number of colds; there are more than 100 different varieties of rhinovirus.
-Most viruses cause a person to be ill only once.
-However, due to the large number of viruses, a person can have a cold multiple times throughout his or her lifetime because of subsequent infection with the large number of other viruses or viral strains that can cause this illness.
+Rhinoviruses cause the greatest number of colds; there are more than 100 different strains or varieties of rhinovirus.
+Even though the individual strains of viruses that cause the common cold produce immunity, a person can have a cold multiple times throughout his or her lifetime because of subsequent infection with the large number of other viruses or viral strains that can cause this illness.
 The average adult experiences two to three colds per year, while children average 8 to 12 colds per year.
 (See "Patient information: The common cold in children (Beyond the Basics)".)

-Colds are transmitted from person-to-person.
-Less often, the virus can be transmitted by touching a surface.
+Colds are primarily transmitted from person-to-person via hands.
+Less often, the virus can be transmitted by touching a surface, sneezing, or coughing.